 Application migration: For any application migration, it is important to find out locations where the application is running, which can be on-premise data centers or off-premise or some other cloud, and the dependencies associated with the application and performance measures.
 Application Discovery Service can take care of all these aspects.
 It helps Systems Integrators plan application migration reliably.
 It automatically identifies application locations, configurations, dependencies, servers, storage, networking details, etc., encrypts and exports it in a CSV or XML file to cloud migration or virtualization tool of choice.

-With both Agent based and Agentless models depending on the environment, it is helping system integrators plan migration in the most reliable way.
+With both Agent-based and Agentless models depending on the environment, it is helping system integrators plan migration in the most reliable way.
 AWS Application Discovery Service is available globally.

 Server migration: AWS Server Migration Service (SMS) is an agentless service that enables migration of on-premise servers to AWS.
-With features like scheduling, tracking, minimum downtime, and automation it facilitates smoother migration of servers.
+With features like scheduling, tracking, minimum downtime, and automation, it facilitates smoother migration of servers.
 To get started with AWS, all we need to do is use the wizard in the SMS dashboard of the AWS Management Console.
-During the migration, each server volume is replicated with new Amazon Machine Image (AMI) which can be launched as an EC2 instance.
+During the migration, each server volume is replicated with a new Amazon Machine Image (AMI), which can be launched as an EC2 instance.
 We can track the migration progress with a dashboard provided in the console.

 AWS server migration service is available in selective areas of East and West US, Asia Pacific, and Europe.

 Database Migration: AWS Data Migration Service aids secured migration of data to and from almost all database platforms.
 Source database platform and destination platform can be homogeneous or heterogeneous; AWS Data Migration Service ensures the data stays operational during transfer without any downtime.
 I will be discussing AWS database platforms ahead in the blog.
 In addition, it has a tool called AWS Schema Conversion which can help in the conversion of the source database to AWS database.